alttch/psrt/README.md

 <https://github.com/alttch/psrt/tree/main/make-deb/etc/psrtd> or use files from
 *test-configs* directory (need to be edited before use).

-If installed from deb-packaged, configuration files are stored in */etc/psrtd* directory.
+If installed from deb-package, configuration files are stored in */etc/psrtd* directory.

 ## Authentication